Ultras Mostar

-Ultras Mostar is a HŠK Zrinjski Mostar supporters' group in Bosnia and Herzegovina.
-Officially, the Ultras-Zrinjski Fan Club was founded in March 1998, when the Citizens' Associations Act entered into the Registry of Citizens' Associations in the Herzegovina-Neretva Canton, and exists as an unregistered support group since 1994.
-They are promoting for all sections of the sports club Zrinjski, but they mostly follow its football department.
-They got their name in 1998, 6 years after Zrinjski's work was restored.
+Ultras Mostar is HŠK Zrinjski Mostar supporters' group in Bosnia and Herzegovina Officially, the Ultras-Zrinjski Fan Club was founded in March 1994, when the Citizens' Associations Act entered into the Registry of Citizens' Associations in the Herzegovina-Neretva Canton, and exist as an unregistered supporter group.
+They promoted for all sections of the sports club Zrinjski, but they mostly follow its football department.
+They got their name in 1996, 6 years after Zrinjski's work was restored.
 They took the name of the fan-based Ultras Movement in European football.
-The official song of Ultras, fans of HŠK Zrinjski Mostar, is "Gori brate", and they support their club from the grandstand - Stajanje.
+The official song of Ultras is “Gori brate”.
+Fans of HŠK Zrinjski Mostar support their club from the grandstand - Stajanje.
 Colours used by Ultras on transparencies and boards are black, white and red.

 History

-1992–1994
+1992

-At the beginning of 1992, the work of HŠK Zrinjski Mostar was restored in Međugorje, and with its renewal, the winding in the town of Neretva slowly arouses and is organized.
+At the beginning of 1992, the work of HŠK Zrinjski Mostar was restored in Međugorje, and with its renewal, support in the town of Neretva slowly arises and is organized.
 As early as 1993, the idea of launching a fan group was created in the fans' minds, which would have the goal of organizing cheering at the matches of Zrinjski.
 In the course of that year, an idea arose, that those fiercest fans of Zrinjski are called Ultras, modeled on fan groups across Europe.